Sway (2024 film): Cast

 The cast is led by Emmanuel Kabongo who stars as James "Sway", and also includes Mishael Morgan, Lovell Adams-Gray, Karl Campbell, Brittany Raymond, Paul Amos, Blake Johnston, Tony Ofori, Prosha Hussein, Ashton Ayres, Carlisle J. Williams, Conni Miu, Husnain Sher and Chad Andrews.

 Production

 The film marked Kabongo's feature film debut as a producer.
 It was shot in 2023, in the Regent Park neighbourhood of Toronto, Ontario.

 Distribution

-The film premiered at the 2024 Pan African Film Festival in the U.S., and held its Canadian premiere the following week at the 2024 Toronto Black Film Festival with two sold out screenings.

-It also screened in the Borsos Competition program at the 2024 Whistler Film Festival.
+The film premiered on February 8, 2024 at the Pan African Film Festival in Los Angeles, and premiered in Canada on February 17 at the Toronto Black Film Festival with two sold out screenings.
+It also screened in the Borsos Competition program on December 7 at the Whistler Film Festival.